 Having an AppleScript run when items are added to a closed folder sounds like a great tool for drop-box-style folders to me - how about you?
-For example, you could have Mail launch and send a notification to your project leader or project team whenever a new file was added to the folder.
+For example, you could launch the Mail application and send a notification to your project leader or project team whenever a new file was added to the folder.
 Here's what you need to do: